 Clara real estate is some of the most expensive in Mississippi, although Clara house values don't compare to the most expensive real estate in the U.S.

 Clara is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clara is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clara who work in office and administrative support (43.45%), sales jobs (37.59%), and teaching (15.52%).
+Overall, Clara is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Clara who work in law enforcement and fire fighting (32.14%), office and administrative support (25.00%), and healthcare (23.21%).

 The people who call Clara home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clara residents report their race to be White.
-Important ancestries of people in Clara include English, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Clara include English, Irish, Italian, Yugoslavian, and Other West Indian.

 The most common language spoken in Clara is English.
 Other important languages spoken here include African languages and Arabic.